Fastest growth in 50 years: NZ population just shy of 4.7 million

 "The panel has taken a broader view of the needs of users of ethnicity data than simply the ethnicity variable itself," it said.

-It said analyses of many population groups important to the government, including ethnic communities, local authorities, Māori and service providers, would be affected by the low response rate to Census questions.
+It said analyses of many population groups important to the Government, including ethnic communities, local authorities, Māori and service providers, would be affected by the low response rate to Census questions.

 Data relating people to dwellings would also be incomplete, with about 8 per cent of the population unable to be placed in a specific home, the panel found.